Docket

 Biogen International GMBH v.
 Mylan Pharmaceuticals Inc., U.S. Supreme Court, No. 21-1567

 Biogen received a patent for a drug, dimethyl fumarate (“DMF”), to be used to treat multiple sclerosis.
 In applying for the patent, Biogen disclosed all elements of the claimed invention and stated that “an effective dose of DMF . . . to be administered to a subject orally can be from . . . about 480 mg to about 720 mg per day.”
-Nonetheless, a divided panel of the Federal Circuit held Biogen’s patent to be invalid because the company, supposedly, did not satisfy written description requirement.
-In what is part of a worrying trend in patent law, the Federal Circuit departed from the text of the statute and created additional requirements that crowd out the simple statutory command to provide a “written description of the invention.”
-The Federal Circuit reasoned that the patent’s §112 specification did not include data proving the efficacy of the claimed dose, the claimed dose was “listed only once” in the specification, and the claimed dose was not singled out from the other inventions described in the patent.
+Nonetheless, a divided panel of the Federal Circuit held Biogen’s patent to be invalid because the company, supposedly, did not satisfy the written description requirement.
+In what is part of a worrying trend in patent law, the Federal Circuit departed from the text of the statute and created additional disclosure requirements that crowd out the simple statutory command to provide a “written description of the invention.”
+The Federal Circuit reasoned that Biogen’s §112 specification did not include data proving the efficacy of the claimed dose, the claimed dose was “listed only once” in the specification, and the claimed dose was not singled out from the other inventions described in the patent.

-The urgency of review is all the greater, NELF notes, because the erroneous decision in this case is not an isolated one.
-Its conflation of the separate patentability requirements continues a trend found in other recent decisions of the FederalCircuit and the lower courts.
-Such decisions have caused uncertainty, lack of predictability, confusion and undue expense in this highly important area of property law.
-The trend includes the conflation of the patentable subject matter requirement (35 U.S.C. §101) and nonobviousness (35 U.S.C. §103).
-To arrest this ominous trend, NELF urges the Court to grant certiorari to address and clarify the law on the patentability requirements at issue here.
+If allowed to remain uncorrected, NELF warned, these conflations will stifle innovation.
+They will create uncertainty for innovators, particularly for biotechnology companies, emerging or new technologies, and their investors, as well as for the Patent Office and the courts.
+The urgency of review is all the greater because the erroneous decision in this case was not an isolated one; it continues a trend found in other recent decisions of the Federal Circuit and the lower courts.
+To arrest this ominous trend, NELF urged the Court to grant certiorari to address and clarify the law on the patentability requirements at issue here.

 Related